jmescalante2/robot-simulator/README.md

 8. Integrate Git hooks for an automated code formatter that adheres to PEP standards, ensuring consistent coding style across the project.
 This can be accomplished by using a tool like pre-commit coupled with formatters like black or autopep8.
 Here's a step-by-step guide.
 9. Allow multiple robots to be deployed.
 10. Add obstructions on the table.
+11. Further improve code quality, readability, and simplicity for improved collaboration.